jhaganfilm/jhaganfilm/README.md

 I'm from England, but currently living in Tokyo, Japan!
 So if you want to talk about anything webdev, japan or videogames related please let me know over on Twitter!

-Skills: REACT / JS / HTML / CSS
+Skills: REACT / NEXT JS / JavaScript / TAILWIND / HTML / CSS

 - 🔭 I’m currently working on : DeskStretch Website, Photography Portfolio Website
-- 🌱 I’m currently learning Next JS, Typescript
+- 🌱 I’m currently learning Typescript and React Native